Mohammed Helal

-Mohammed Helal (Arabic:محمد هلال) (born 10 August 1995) is an Emirati footballer who plays as a midfielder for Ajman.
+Mohammed Helal (Arabic:محمد هلال) (born 10 August 1995) is an Emirati footballer who plays as a midfielder.

 Career

-Ajman

 Mohammed Helal started his career at Ajman and is a product of the Ajman's youth system.
 On 20 December 2014, Mohammed Helal made his professional debut for Ajman against Al-Fujairah in the Pro League, replacing Nasser Abdulhadi.

-Al Ain

-On 13 June 2019 left Ajmanl and signed with Al Ain.
-On 14 February 2020, Mohammed Helal made his professional debut for Al Ain against Ittihad Kalba in the Pro League, replacing Bauyrzhan Islamkhan.
+On 13 June 2019 left Ajman and signed with Al Ain.
+On 14 February 2020, Mohammed Helal made his Pro League debut for Al Ain against Ittihad Kalba, replacing Bauyrzhan Islamkhan.